C-Section Recovery

 Frequently asked questions

-How do I get out of bed after a C-section without using my abs?▼
+How do I change sides in bed after a C-section without using my abs?▼

-Why do microfiber sheets make turning after a C-section hurt more?▼
+Why do flannel sheets make turning after a C-section hurt more?▼